-Aligned incentives
+Aligned Incentives

 Record operates a profit share scheme whereby 30% of operating profits are distributed between all members of staff.
-Every member of staff is entitled to a profit share, and the distribution amongst the staff is determined by each members' profit share 'units' and their salary.
+Every member of staff is entitled to a profit-share, and the distribution amongst the staff is determined by each members' profit-share 'units' and their salary.
 These are determined in a formal six-monthly or annual process.
-There are no other incentive scheme arrangements across the Group, save for the Record Share Scheme under which awards are made on an ad hoc basis.
+There are no other incentive scheme arrangements across the group, save for the Record Share Scheme under which awards are made on an ad hoc basis.

-The Board is actively reviewing its succession-planning arrangements, and we believe that it is vital that the next generation of management are appropriately incentivised through long-term share ownership, not just as receivers of profit-share payments.
-The Remuneration Committee has proposed certain changes to the existing scheme that seek to further align the interests of management with those of shareholders through a significant proportion of future profit share payments being share based.
+The Board is actively reviewing its succession-planning arrangements, and we believe that it is vital that the next generation of management are appropriately incentivised through long term share ownership, not just as receivers of profit-share payments.
+The Remuneration Committee has proposed certain changes to the existing scheme that seek to further align the interests of management with those of shareholders through a significant proportion of future profit share payments being share-based.
 It is proposed to maintain the overall cost of the profit share scheme at 30% of operating profits over the medium term.
-Further details are contained within the Remuneration Committee Report.